|

 Composers in Germany (apart from W. Abel) seem

-to have avoided any commitment with the 'early' or 'later' foliaculture
+to have avoided any involvement with the 'early' or 'later' folia theme

 until this century, while in the Scandinavian countries the later Folia became